 The synchronous interface uses a Zilog Enhanced Serial Communication Controller, the Z85230.
-This dual channel, multi-protocol device can implement various bit-oriented and byte-oriented synchronous protocols such as HDLC and IBM Bisync and handles asynchronous formats as well.
+This dual channel, multi-protocol device can implement various bit-oriented and byte-oriented synchronous protocols such as HDLC and IBM BiSync and handles asynchronous formats as well.

+The PMC-Serial also has a wide range of IO drivers and receivers to interface with.
+The SCC and UART IO are tied to the Xilinx and then back to the IO to allow for programmable options and ease of customerization.

-The PMC-Serial also has a wide range of IO drivers and receivers to interface with these two devices.
-There are 16 differential RS422/485 transceivers that can be configured as either receivers or transmitters, eight single-ended RS188/232/423 drivers operating at selectable voltage levels, and eight single-ended receivers capable of up to +/- 25V input range.
-There are also two enhanced hysteresis (~1.5V) RS423 receivers for handling noisy input signals and two open drain outputs that sink up to 65 mA.
-The differential input signals are selectively terminated with switched 100 $\Omega$ terminations.
-All IO lines have series 22 $\Omega$ resistors for circuit protection.
+Up to a total of 24 IO can be installed.
+The RS-232 and RS-485 can be configured in groups of 4.
+4 RS-232 TX, 4 RS-232 RX swapped with 4 RS-485.
+There are 24 differential RS422/485 transceiver locations that can be configured as either receivers or transmitters, 24 single-ended RS188/232/423 drivers operating at selectable voltage levels, and 24 single-ended receivers capable of up to +/- 25V input range.

-The UART, SCC, and IO lines all interface through the Xilinx FPGA to allow maximum flexibility of connections.
+There are two enhanced hysteresis (~1.5V) RS423 receivers for handling noisy input signals and two open drain outputs that sink up to 65 mA.

+The differential input signals are selectively terminated with switched $100\Omega$ terminations.
+When the channels are set to RS-485 the analog switch(s) and termination resistor(s) are installed to allow for programmable termination.
+All single ended lines have series $22\Omega$ resistors for circuit protection.

 All configuration registers internal to the Xilinx support read and write operations for software convenience.
 All addresses are long word aligned including the UART and SCC internal registers even though they only have byte-wide registers.
 Please see the XR16C854 and Z85230 data sheets and user's manuals for more information on register access and functions.